antisrdy/axadatachallenge/README.md

 ./run_all.sh 1
 ~~~

-Once all predictions are computed (they are all already precomputed in ./data/preds_full_range), run the following to build the submission file:
+Once all predictions are computed (they are already precomputed in ./data/preds_full_range on github), run the following to build the submission file:
 ~~~
 python ./code/submission.py
 ~~~